Last Updated on 14 January 2026 by Cycloscope

 Wearing the latter type of costume, dancers tend to turn around and turn around in a movement known as nyau yolemba.
 These are representations of a wide variety of characters, including wild animals such as antelopes, lions, and hyenas.

-- Bwana wokwera pa ndege/pa galimoto (Mister in a plane/in a car) This mask shows how those who have already had money and power in their lives, will also keep them once they have passed into the ancestral world.
+- Bwana wokwera pa ndege/pa galimoto (Mister in a plane/in a car).
+This mask shows how those who have already had money and power in their lives will also keep them once they have passed into the ancestral world.

 - Maliya (from Maria) represents an ancestor with a kind heart.
-This dancer will sing and dance with the people.
-One of several examples of the cultural mix between Christianity and Nyau.
+This dancer will sing and dance with the people—one of several examples of the cultural mix between Christianity and Nyau.

-- Mfiti (sorcerer) wears a very ugly mask and in general, has a demolished and bristly appearance.
+- Mfiti (sorcerer) wears a very ugly mask and, in general, has a demolished and bristly appearance.
 The external form recalls its evil character since it is believed that sorcerers kill people with their juju (magic power).

 Like African ancestral cultures?
 Read also